 Turretin On The Fundamental Articles Of The Faith

 I. The question concerning fundamental articles is difficult and important.
 It has been discussed by many who have erred both in defect and in excess.
-The Socinians err in defect who admit very few fundamentals (and those only practical, the theoretical being . . .
+The Socinians err in defect who admit very few fundamentals (and those only practical, theoretical being almost . . .
 Continue reading →

 Are The Remonstrants Heretics?